Regularized Zero-Variance Control Variates: Control Variates based on Stein Operators

 Common practice is to default to $Q=2$ in ZV-CV. \citet{Mira2013} consider $Q=1$ to at most $Q=3$ and find that $Q=2$ is sufficient to achieve orders of magnitude variance reduction in most of their examples. \citet{Papamarkou2014} consider $Q\leq2$, pointing out that ``first and second degree polynomials suffice to attain considerable variance reduction.''
 Low polynomial orders are also typically used in applications, for example \citet{Baker2017} use $Q=1$ and \citet{Oates2016} use $Q\leq2$. \citet{Oates2017a} compare CF with ZV-CV using $Q=2$ in most examples.

 It has previously been proposed to increase the number of control variates as the sample size increases (see e.g.\ \citet{Portier2018} and the appendices of \citet{Oates2017a}).
 This approach can be motivated by the Stone-Weierstrass theorem \citep{Stone1948}, which states that polynomial functions can be used to uniformly approximate, to an arbitrary level of precision, continuous functions on closed intervals.
-However, the increased number of coefficients in higher order polynomials can lead to overfitting and poor statistical efficiency when using OLS.
+However, the increased number of coefficients in higher order polynomials may not be feasible or efficient to estimate with OLS.

 We demonstrate in Section \ref{sec:Examples} that the common practice of defaulting to $Q=2$ with OLS is often sub-optimal.
-Regularisation approaches are proposed in Section \ref{sec:Regularisation} to enable higher degree polynomials to be employed whilst avoiding over-fitting of the regression model.
+Regularization approaches are proposed in Section \ref{sec:Regularization} to enable higher degree polynomials to be employed whilst avoiding over-fitting of the regression model used to estimate the optimal coefficients of the polynomials.